 Note that the Sony's 11-blade aperture is unique for this class of lenses, with most having 9-blades.
 I'll skip repeating that difference for each comparison.
 I'll also skip mentioning again that the Sony is the only lens being compared that has the manual aperture option.

 The Canon camp has the Canon EF 85mm f/1.4L IS USM Lens.
 In the Sony vs. Canon 85mm f/1.4 image quality comparison shows these two lenses competing closely.
-At f/2, the Sony appears somewhat sharper, but it has more moiré, showing that differences in the processing pipelines are coming into play.
+At f/2, the Sony appears somewhat sharper, but it has more moiré, showing that differences in the processing pipelines are coming into play (influenced by the Capture One software conversion).
 At f/2.8, both lenses are outstanding.
 The Sony shows fewer flare effects.

 The Sony vs. Canon 85mm f/1.4 specifications comparison shows these lenses more the same than different.
 The Canon has in-lens image stabilization while the Sony relies on IBIS.
 The Canon's price tag is roughly 10% lower (at review time).